 Kisan Vikas Patra or KVP was first introduced in the year 1988 by India Post.
 KVP is a saving certificate scheme wherein the amount that is initially invested, doubles in 100 months (8 years, 4 months).
 Although it proved to be a success in its early months, it was closed in the year 2011 after a Government of India appointed committee under the leadership of Shayamla Gopinath gave the recommendation that the Kisan Vikas Patra(KVP) could be misused.
 When the new government was formed in the year 2014, it decided to relaunch this scheme.

 A KVP certificate can be purchased by an adult for themselves or on the behalf of a minor, a Trust or two adults can jointly purchase the KVP certificate.
 There is no maximum limit set for the purchase of a KVP certificate, the minimum limit however is Rs.
 1000.
 KVP also has the facility of nomination.
 You can purchase a KVP certificate from any Departmental Post Office.
-The certificate can be encashed prematurely after the lock in period of 2 and a half years from the date it was initially issued.
+The certificate can be encashed prematurely after the lock in period of 2 years and 6 months from the date it was initially issued.

 Kisan Vikas Patra Premature Withdrawal through Encashment